 Water: Optimal financial and regulatory structures

-WEBINAR: 14 October 2021 at 3pm UK/10am NY.
+WATCH ON-DEMAND.
+Original broadcast date: 14 October 2021.
 A look at how to balance public and investor interests in developing much-needed water infrastructure.

 Exclusively for Proximo members